-If those damn adverts are to be believed, you should be spending your Valentine's Day with your partner in one arm and The Notebook on DVD in the other.
+If those damn adverts are to be believed, you should be spending your Valentine's Day with your partner in one arm and The Notebook in the other.
 But, if you're either single, bitter, unromantic or all the above then we're here to help.

 We've assembled a list of the 10 movies that will justify that lack of any warm fuzzy feeling you might have.
-Have a great day and that.

 What's more painful than watching a married couple fall apart?
 Having it cruelly juxtaposed with how they got together.
 That's the bittersweet conceit at the heart of this brilliantly played downer.
 Ryan Gosling and Michelle Williams are the hipster couple who just can't keep it together in this Oscar-nominated indie which avoids painting either party as "the bad guy", making it all that much harder to endure.